-Built on General Motors' Sigma platform, which is also used for Cadillac's CTS sedan, the SRX promises a lower center of gravity than most of its competitors.
+Built on the same platform as Cadillac's CTS sedan, the SRX promises a low center of gravity.
 The automaker says this improves ride and handling "without compromising [the] driver's commanding view of the road."
 The SRX can be equipped with either rear- or all-wheel drive.

 Cadillac promotes the driving dynamics of the SRX.
 The automaker's active suspension system, called Magnetic Ride Control, is optional.
 MRC applies electrical current to a coil in the damper's piston, thus varying the viscosity of the fluid, which holds iron particles.